RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

 \subsection{Limitations and Applications}

 {\bf Limitations:} RoMe can reconstruct road surfaces on rainy days or at night, as shown in Fig.~\ref{fig:rome_night}: (a) and (c) are promising since light conditions are tolerable.
 When encountering worse light conditions, it is challenging to reconstruct the road surface, as shown in (b) and (d).
 While RoMe demonstrates the capability to reconstruct road surfaces under various conditions, including rainy days or nighttime scenarios, its performance can vary based on the severity of environmental conditions.
-However, in more adverse lighting conditions, the reconstruction quality can degrade, as evident.
+Thus, the reconstruction quality can degrade in more adverse lighting conditions.
 This limitation underscores the need for further enhancements to RoMe's adaptability in diverse and challenging scenarios.
+Moreover, it should be emphasized that our proposed RoMe is designed for road surface reconstruction and unsuitable for novel view synthesis tasks (aka. general reconstruction from NeRF).

+After the open-source release of the RoMe at GitHub$^{1}$, there have been multiple concurrent works~\cite{wu2024emie,feng2024rogs}, that have improved upon it.
+We hope that RoMe and the concurrent works will provide more inspiration to followers. \thefootnote

 {\bf Applications:} We applied RoMe to wild data, showcasing its versatility.
 Fig.~\ref{fig:6v} presents our reconstruction of an intersection.
 The alignment between the rendered semantics and the source RGB images is evident, demonstrating the precision of our method.
 This precision facilitates easy annotation of BEV lanes, curbs, arrows, crosswalks, and other static road elements directly on the road mesh.